-I am a NSF funded Ph.D. student in Department of Computer Science at North Carolina State University under supervision of Dr. Tim Menzies.
+I'm currently working as a software engineer at NewsBreak, a leading intelligent app focus on local news.
+Before that, I was a NSF funded Ph.D. candidate in Department of Computer Science at North Carolina State University under the supervision of Dr. Tim Menzies.
 I joined the Real-world Artificial Intelligence for Software Engineering (RAISE) lab in 2017.

-My research interests include using data mining and artificial intelligence methods to solve real world problems in software engineering field.
-Such as exploring new techniques in search-based optimization to improve the performance of current SE predicting tasks (like effort estimation, text mining, etc.).
-I believe these software engineering tasks are not always need to be hard (but it may not be easy to find the easy ways to do it), and enjoy finding path to make them better and better.
+My research interests include using data mining and artificial intelligence methods to solve real-world problems in software engineering field.
+Such as exploring new techniques in search-based optimization to improve the performance of current SE predicting tasks (like effort estimation, text mining, software health, etc.).
+I believe these software engineering tasks do not always need to be hard (but it may not be easy to find the easy ways to do it) and enjoy finding the path to make them better and better.

 Many methods have been proposed to estimate how much effort is required to build and maintain software.
 Much of that research tries to recommend a single method – an approach that makes the dubious assumption that one method can handle the diversity of software project data.
 To address this drawback, we apply a configuration technique called “ROME” (Rapid Optimizing Methods for Estimation), which uses sequential model-based optimization (SMO) to find what configuration settings of effort estimation techniques work best for a particular data set.